johnynek/mergexo/README.md

 - `git_checkout` restart mode runs `git pull --ff-only` and `uv sync` before re-exec
 - `pypi` mode is available only when configured (`restart_supported_modes` + `service_python`)

+Roadmap controls are separate from `/mergexo` operator commands:

+- `/roadmap status` on a roadmap issue posts a deterministic roadmap status report
+- `roadmap_revision_label` on a roadmap issue requests a same-roadmap revision and pauses further fan-out until that revision is handled
+- `roadmap_abandon_label` on a roadmap issue abandons the roadmap
+- these roadmap controls do not require `enable_github_operations`

 Unblock user story (`head_sha` override):

 1. PR `#101` is blocked because MergeXO detected a non-fast-forward head change.